microsoft/vscode-docs/api/index.md

 - Listing of VS Code API usage
 - Real-world Extensions following this model

-Some samples do not yet have accompanying guides, but the source code are mostly well-documented.
+Some samples in the [vscode-extension-samples](https://github.com/Microsoft/vscode-extension-samples) do not yet have accompanying guides, but the source code are mostly well-documented.

 ### References

-Not sure what to include in the `package.json` manifest?
+Not sure what to include in the [Extension Manifest](/api/references/extension-manifest)?
 Confused by an unknown term?
-The <a>References</a> section includes an interactive API reference for the `vscode` module and exhaustive references on various topics such as Contributiong Points, Theme Color and Snippet Syntax.
+The References section includes an interactive [API reference](/api/references/vscode-api) for the `vscode` NPM module and exhaustive references on various topics such as [Contributiong Points](/api/references/contribution-points), [Theme Color](/api/references/theme-color) and [Document Selector](/api/references/document-selector).